"

 Tips for Effective Partnering

 • Include the designer and manager in project kick-offs.
 Communicate often with the designer about project status and needs.
-(Include the manager if there are significant changes to work scope, timeline, etc. after kick-off.)

 • Use provided templates as intended.
 Templates have been created to support consistency, proper branding, and accessibility.

-Request Forms
+Tools, Resources, and Request Forms

 Teaming With the Media Liaison

 The media liaison works closely with content developers, media producers, instructional design, and the digital asset specialist to determine what media is needed to demonstrate high quality practices, recruit programs for filming, and act as a subject matter expert when filming happens.
+The media liaison is familiar with all the waivers and other needs for folks participating in filming with us.
+Be sure to communicate with them if you plan to do any filming.

 • Invite the Media Liaison (ML) to the project kickoff meeting.
-This will help the ML begin to begin to think about what media we already have that aligns with the project needs and what we may need.
+This will help the ML begin to think about what media we already have that aligns with the project needs and what we may need.

 • Search Webdam before requesting new media and work with your media producer to adapt what we have whenever possible.

-• Acquiring new media can take up to three months.
-When requesting new media:
+• When requesting new media:

-• Use the Filming Request form.
+• Use the Filming Request form to request new media.

 • Set up a time to meet with the media liaison (Bookings page)